 The Group (Vossloh AG) is operating according to three strategic principles:

 Vossloh follows a value-oriented growth strategy.
-Positive value added is generated when a premium on top of the return claimed by investors and lenders (cost of capital) is earned.
-This premium is the difference between the return on capital employed (ROCE) and WACC, the weighted average cost of capital (debt and equity).
-Multiplying the premium with average capital employed produces the value added in a period in absolute terms.
-For intragroup Multiplying controlling purposes, ROCE and value added are determined on a pretax basis.
-In line with IFRS 8, value added is disclosed in published reports as the business unit controlling parameter.
+Value added serves as an indicator.
+Positive value added is generated when a premium is earned on top of the return claimed by investors and lenders (cost of capital).
+This premium is the difference between the return on capital employed (ROCE) and the cost of capital, which is calculated as the weighted average cost of capital (WACC) (debt and equity).
+Multiplying the premium by average capital employed produces the value added over a period in absolute terms.

-Cost of equity is composed of a risk-free rate plus a market risk premium.
-As a result of the pretax consideration, the interest factor is accordingly adjusted.
-Cost of debt is calculated on the basis of the Group’s average funding terms.
-The ratio of equity to interest-bearing debt, required to determine WACC, is two-thirds to one-third and is derived not from the balance sheet since it is not only predicated on a benchmark for the funding structure but also because equity is here based on fair value and not the carrying amounts of the balance sheet.
-Intragroup controlling in fiscal 2015 – like 2014 – was based on pretax WACC of 10.0 percent as the yield expected by investors and lenders.
+Cost of equity is composed of a risk-free interest rate plus a market risk premium.
+As a result of the pretax consideration, the interest rate factor is adjusted accordingly.
+Cost of debt is calculated on the basis of the Group’s average financing terms.
+The ratio of equity to interest-bearing debt of two-thirds to one-third, which is used to determine WACC, is not derived from the balance sheet since it is not only predicated on a benchmark for the funding structure but also because equity is based on target market values in this case and not the carrying amounts recognized in the balance sheet.
+Intragroup controlling in the 2017 fiscal year was based on pretax WACC of 7.5 percent (previous year: 9.0 percent) as the yield expected by investors and lenders.

 The most relevant financial performance indicators for the Vossloh Group are value added, sales revenues and EBIT as well as EBIT margin.